Cobham Intermediate School

-Cobham Intermediate School is a state intermediate school in the northwestern Christchurch, New Zealand suburb of Burnside.
+Cobham Intermediate School is a state intermediate school in northwestern Christchurch, New Zealand, in the suburb of Burnside.

 Cobham was originally named Fendalton Intermediate.
 However, there was confusion between the school and Fendalton Open Air School, so the governor-general of New Zealand, Viscount Cobham, allowed the school to use his name.
 At the end of term 1 in 2011 long-running principal Trevor Beaton left Cobham Intermediate to retire.
 Scott Thelning from Mt.
 Pleasant School took over as principal in Term 3, 2011.

 In March 2018 Cobham student Maia Devereaux invited Women's Minister Julie Anne Genter to come and talk about the gender pay gap to the room 11 and 12 students.

+The school went through major renovations between 2020 and 2024, as all buildings were demolished and replaced by larger hapori classroom buildings and a dedicated STEAM unit.